TerjeNorderhaug/RetinaSDK.js/README.md

 ```

 Additional parameters can also be passed when creating a FullClient instance to specify the host address (in case you
- have access to your own Retina API service, for example by running your own [AWS](https://aws.amazon.com/marketplace/seller-profile?id=c88ca878-a648-464c-b29b-38ba057bd2f5) or [Azure instance](https://azure.microsoft.com/en-us/marketplace/partners/cortical-io/cortical-io-retinaservice-eng-gen/)) and Retina name.
+ have access to your own Retina API service, for example by running your own [AWS](https://aws.amazon.com/marketplace/seller-profile?id=c88ca878-a648-464c-b29b-38ba057bd2f5) or [Azure instance](https://azure.microsoft.com/en-us/marketplace/partners/cortical-io/cortical-io-retinaservice-eng-gen/)) and Retina name, so you can
+ configure a specific Retina for subsequent calls.

 ```javascript
 /* Create FullClient instance with explicit server address and Retina name */